Contrasting Richardson Electronics (RELL) and Its Rivals

-Richardson Electronics (NASDAQ: RELL) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Richardson Electronics to related businesses based on the strength of its analyst recommendations, dividends, risk, earnings, institutional ownership, profitability and valuation.
+Richardson Electronics (NASDAQ: RELL) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Richardson Electronics to related businesses based on the strength of its dividends, risk, valuation, analyst recommendations, earnings, profitability and institutional ownership.

-This table compares Richardson Electronics and its competitors revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Richardson Electronics and its competitors, as reported by MarketBeat.
+This is a breakdown of current recommendations for Richardson Electronics and its peers, as reported by MarketBeat.com.

 |Sell Ratings